VYD3N/lsdgb-game/README.md

 ## Game Description
 - **LSDGB** ("LSD Gummy Bear") is a fast-paced, colorful shooter where you play as a groovy gummy bear fighting off conformity!
+- **4:3 Playable Area:** The game action is strictly confined to a central 4:3 area (960x720) within a widescreen 16:9 canvas (1280x720).
+This ensures the controls never overlap the playfield.
+- **Dedicated Sidebars:** The left and right sides of the screen are reserved for the D-pad and fire button, keeping them completely outside the action.
+- **Visual Boundaries:** Faint lines mark the edges of the playfield for clarity.
 - Convert suits and cops into hippies with your acid vials.
 - Collect life gummies to increase your lives.
 Reach 3 lives to win!
 - **Dynamic difficulty**: Your fire rate and enemy spawn rate are tied to your score - the better you do, the faster you shoot and the more enemies spawn!